2022-23 Community Grant Guidelines

-- The Foundation is granting a more Flexible Spending approach this year.
-At the discretion of the nonprofit organization, applicants will choose (on their application) to earmark the grant funds they request for either programmatic needs or to support core operating costs.
+- The Foundation continues its commitment to allowing a more Flexible Spending approach for applicants.
+At the discretion of the nonprofit organization, applicants will choose (on their application) to earmark the grant funds they request for either programmatic needs or to support core operating

-Please carefully review these revised grant guidelines and new approaches to determine whether your organization will submit a proposal this year.
+Please carefully review these grant guidelines and approaches to determine whether your organization will submit a proposal this year.

-AREAS OF INTEREST FOR FUNDING IN FISCAL YEAR 2021-22
+AREAS OF INTEREST FOR APPLICANTS IN FISCAL YEAR 2022-23

 - Safety Net & Crisis Resolution Services: These are programs that help families and children meet basic human needs for safety, food, shelter, clothing and childcare.

-- Healthy Lifestyle, Learning and Living: These are programs that give youth access to activities and training that support youth with positive solutions to social problems, increase access to mental health services for youth and their families and increase access to education, job skills training or enrichment opportunities.
+- Healthy Lifestyle, Learning and Living: These are programs that provide access to activities and training that support youth with positive solutions to social problems, increase access to mental health services for youth and their families and increase access to education, job skills training or enrichment opportunities.

 - Health and Youth Development: These are programs that encourage the practice of making safe and healthy lifestyle choices, teach life skills, conflict resolution, teamwork and ethical behavior.